Heat/energy recovery ventilators (HRVs) and (ERVs)—ENERGY STAR technical specifications

 CBs must also uphold the following responsibilities:

-- Determine the number of product models to test based on the number of unique models in each category (product models sold under multiple labels/brands and members of a model family are all eligible for testing, but only count once toward testing obligations).
+- Determine the number of product models for verification testing based on the number of unique models in each category (product models sold under multiple labels/brands and members of a model family are all eligible for testing, but only count once toward testing obligations).

-- Select products to test, which include up to 50% of nominated products from NRCan with the remainder selected randomly.
+- Select products for verification testing, which include up to 50% of nominated products from NRCan with the remainder selected randomly.

 - Notify NRCan within five (5) business days if brand owners are unresponsive to or do not cooperate with verification testing related requests.

-- For models that fail testing, notify and provide NRCan with all associated lab reports for the model within two (2) business days.
+- For models that fail verification testing, notify and provide NRCan with all associated lab reports for the model within five (5) business days of receipt of the lab report test results from the laboratory that performed the test.

 - Provide a transparent fee structure for all certification services.

 Brand owners must maintain updated contact information with the CB associated with each ENERGY STAR certified product model.
-Brand owners are responsible for verification testing even if another party facilitated the initial certification.
+Brand owners are responsible for complying with verification testing and associated program obligations even if another party facilitated the initial certification.
 On an ongoing basis, brand owners will notify CBs regarding the availability of certified product models so they are represented accurately on the Searchable product list.
 Models that are no longer available will be removed from the product list and will not be subject to verification testing.

 Brand owners may contact NRCan directly at firstname.lastname@example.org with any questions or concerns.